22 Epic Places That You Didn’t Know Existed!!

 In Kyoto’s Arashiyama district sits this unique forest of super tall bamboo in Sagano.

-in Bonn, Germany
+This street in Bonn, Germany

 For roughly 2-3 weeks a year, the cherry blossoms bloom in Bonn, creating a rosy canopy on this street.